fabiogoma/selinux-nginx-tomcat/README.md

 Time to get your hands dirty
 ----------------------------

-SSH into the NGINX server, switch to root user and move the pages from users to NGINX default html folder
+Open a new session on NGINX server, switch to root user and move the pages from users to NGINX default html folder

 ```bash
 $ vagrant ssh nginx